open-cx/open-cx/README.md

 * things
     * beacons
     *
-* server/services:
+* services:
     * RaspberryPi
     * VPS at FEUP
+    * ...

 Environment
 ---
-The target environment is the upcoming <Programming> 2020 Conference, 23-26 March 2020, to be held at FEUP, Porto, Portugal.
+The target environment is the upcoming [&lt;Programming&gt; 2020, the 4th International Conference on the Art, Science and Engineering of Programming](https://2020.programming-conference.org), to be held on 23-26 March 2020, at FEUP, Porto, Portugal.

 ###### tags: `Templates` `Book`